gainwell-ohio/spbm/docs/UPDL/Opthalmic_Agents/dry_eye_treatments.md

 # Ophthalmic Agents: Dry Eye Treatments

+## Authorizations

-**AUTHORIZATIONS**: 365 Days for Cequa, Restasis Trays, Restasis Multi-Dose and Xiidra 14 Days for Eysuvis
+365 Days for Cequa, Restasis Trays, Restasis Multi-Dose and Xiidra 14 Days for Eysuvis

-**PRIOR AUTHORIZATION CRITERIA:**
+## Prior Authorization Criteria

 Is there any reason the patient cannot be changed to a medication not requiring prior approval?